-Now you can learn her secrets in this Bluprint exclusive sugar-cookie tutorial!
+Now you can learn her secrets in this Craftsy exclusive sugar-cookie tutorial!

 A classic iced sugar cookie is a great recipe to use anytime of year.
 But this design was inspired by summer footwear: pool parties, the beach or, in my case, one of my closest friends who loves to wear her flip-flops any time of year.

 I’m using a cookie decorating technique called drop-in flooding.
 To do this the icing has to be soft.
 When you run a knife through the icing it should become smooth again after 12 seconds.
 If it doesn’t, add small drops of water until it becomes smooth.

 - Chilled cookie dough

 - Flip-flop Template or cookie cutter (template provided)

 - Food Coloring